whazzmaster/fitgem/README.md

 # Changelog #

 * 18 March, 2001: First revision.
-Supports the auth process via oauth, and retrieval of user info, activities, and foods.
+Supports the auth process via oauth, and retrieval of user info and activities.

 # Usage #